nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/configure-nuxeo-platform.md

 1. In Studio, select **Branding** from the **Configuration** menu, then **New**.
 Enter a name for your theme.

-2. On the tab **Login Page**, Select a background image or a background colors that matches your company's color scheme.
+2. On the tab **Login Page**, select a background image or a background colors that matches your company's color scheme.

 3. Select a logo to be displayed within the Login box.